She woke in the middle of the night to cook rice.

 At the other end of the street was a convenience store.
 In the convenience store was rice.

 Her arms undulated in the night breeze.
 Her body seemed to move as if led by the sway of her arms.
 She felt shapeless and weightless.
-Unlike in the day, as in the day there are shadows, other people, people whom you can see, and people whose eyes in which you can see yourself.
+Unlike the day, because in the day there are shadows, other people, people whom you can see, and people in whose eyes you can see yourself.
 But there is no one at night.

 It was the middle of the night.
 She didn't look at the clock when she left the house, but she knew it was late.
 The road was empty, without cars or people.
 Stores and residences all shut their doors.
 Those tight-shut, dark, mute houses seemed to have sunken into another dimension.
 They seemed to have never existed.